compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 TL;DR
 ======

-Using AWS IOT Core and Mosquitto, all local MQTT transactions are synchronized on AWS for persistence and future-proofing.
+Using AWS IoT Core and Mosquitto, all local MQTT transactions are synchronized on AWS for persistence and future-proofing.

 Background
 ===========

-As a "homelab" person, and an AWS architect, it is sometimes very conflicting to want to go for an in-house solution vs an in-the-cloud one.
+As a "home lab" person, and an AWS architect, it is sometimes very conflicting to want to go for an in-house solution vs an in-the-cloud one.

-I recently got myself into using non-wifi smart devices, namely using ZigBee, to control my lights, monitor the house (climate control, door states, etc.).
-Naturally as a python and open-source dev, I got myself into using the excellent `Home Assistant`_ which has an incredibly good set of integrations to a lot of devices, and allows users to define automation/scripts and so on in a very user-friendly interface.
+I recently got myself into using non-wifi smart devices, namely using ZigBee, to control my lights, and monitor the house (climate control, door states, etc.).
+Naturally, as a python and open-source dev, I got myself into using the excellent `Home Assistant`_ which has an incredibly good set of integrations to a lot of devices, and allows users to define automation/scripts and so on in a very user-friendly interface.

-There are many different topologies one can adopt, and the one I chose is to have my ZigBee devices to link back to `ZigBee2MQTT`_ which is a bridge/broker between the Zigbee coordinator and MQTT.
-It receives states messages from the devices and publish messages to a MQTT server.
+There are many different topologies one can adopt, and the one I chose is to have my ZigBee devices link back to `ZigBee2MQTT`_ is a bridge/broker between the Zigbee coordinator and MQTT.
+It receives state messages from the devices and publishes messages to an MQTT server.

-Googling around, I found an `AWS Blog Post`_ and also documentation relating to GreeGrass that would allow anyone to get started with on-boarding devices which are local inside a network to publish to AWS IoT Core / Greengrass.
+Googling around, I found an `AWS Blog Post`_ and also documentation relating to GreeGrass that would allow anyone to get started with onboarding devices which are local inside a network to publish to AWS IoT Core / Greengrass.

 And so I started to test different setups